openmrs/openmrs-contrib-rest-api-docs/Provider/provider_attribute_type.md

 ### Update a provider attribute type

 *  Update a target provider attribute type with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found` status if the provider attribute not exists.
-If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

     #### Attributes